 - Does compromise mean, if not putting the lgbtq community back in the closet, at least putting them back in the shadows and allowing for indiscriminate firings and intentional slights and disadvantages?

-- Does compromise mean relaxing our pollution standards or only partially improving them, but being nowhere close to where we promised we would be according the already insufficient Paris Accord?
+- Does compromise mean relaxing our pollution standards or only partially improving them, but being nowhere close to where we promised we would be according to the already insufficient Paris Accord?
 How much compromise makes sense when the future of the world is under dire threat?

 How can we compromise with those whose policies and actions have promoted racism, misogyny, homophobia, Islamophobia, xenophobia, and the abhorrent treatment of migrants of color?
 How much prejudice, institutional injustice and violence, and corruption is acceptable?
 Half as much?
 Twenty-five percent?
 How many are we willing to throw under the bus who have been negatively and sinfully impacted by the greed and prejudice evident in our current American culture?
 Just the immigrants?
 People of color?
 The lgbtq community?
 Moslems?
 Jews?
 Around ninety-five years ago a European nation made that decision, and they did so with unconscionable “final solutions.”

 We should meet and dialogue in genuine efforts to mend the torn fabric of our nation.
 But is there any dialogue that would convince those guided by compassion and justice to sacrifice parts of our society to placate those who want a return to the good old days of discrimination, violence, and a status quo that works only for the privileged?
-And is there any dialogue that would convince those hell-bent on pursuing hatred, violence, greed, and discrimination based on race, ethnic origin, or religion?
+And is there any dialogue that would convince those hell-bent on pursuing hatred, violence, greed, and discrimination based on race, ethnic origin, gender, sexual orientation, or religion?
 I hope and pray such a dialogue could take place.
 But the suffering which already has occurred in our country under the most corrupt and evil administration in our nation’s history demands that there be change.
 Goodness, justice, and compassion have been postponed for far too long.